camilleyong/portfolio/README.md

 # Portfolio

 ## Description
-I have created my portfolio to showcase myself and my work by using React, CSS, JavaScript, Bootstrap, Google Fonts, Font Awesome, and Node.js.
+Created a professional portfolio using MERN, Javascript, Google Fonts, Font Awesome, and Boostrap.
+This is my main portfolio to showcase my most proud projects, and a small background about me.

 ## Table of Contents